adityaramesh/mnist_forgetting/README.md

 # Agenda

-- Parameters of function that defines model arch:
-  - Depth.

-- Other model arch files:
-  - One file to simply load a model given the path as a command-line argument.
-  - One file to fuse two models together given the paths to the left and right halves.
-Should work regardless of depth of models.
-  - One file with implementation of nested submodels.
+- Rake tasks for preprocessing data, and one rake task for each experiment.
 - Optimizer: use the same adadelta configuration for everything.
-- Rake tasks for preprocessing data, and one rake task for each experiment.
 - Use 30 epochs for all models.
 - Perhaps make the grad modification function an extra CLI argument.

-- Extra parameter: how many samples of digits 5--9 to use.
-  - Experiment by hand first to see how the accuracy changes before doing this.

-# Further Questions
+# Future Questions

 - Is it always best to fix half of the weights?
 What if we fix a smaller or larger fraction?